data-edu/tidyLPA/cran-comments.md

 ## Response to feedback CRAN maintainers

-* I have corrected an invalid URL in a vignette in response to feedback from CRAN maintainers; thank you
+* This version addresses feedback from a CRAN maintainer regarding our startup message

 ## Test environments
 * local local Windows 10 install, R 3.6.1